Adaptive Conformal Prediction by Reweighting Nonconformity Score: Experiments

 \section{Experiments}

 We evaluate the performance of our proposed methods: LCP-RF (Random Forest Localizer with marginal and training-conditional calibration), LCP-RF-G (LCP-RF with groupwise calibration) and QRF-TC (Random Forest Localizer with only training-conditional calibration) against their competitors SPLIT (split-CP), SLCP and LCP.
-We used the original implementation of SLCP and LCP that can be found in \href{https://github.com/aaronhan223/SLCP}{github.com/aaronhan223/SLCP} and \href{https://github.com/LeyingGuan/LCP}{github.com/LeyingGuan/LCP} respectively and tuned the kernel widths as described in their respective papers.
-We test the methods on simulated data with heterogeneous $Y$ and 4 real-world datasets from UCI \citep{uci}: physicochemical properties of protein tertiary structure (bio, n=45730, p=10), medical expenditure panel survey number 19 (meps19, n=15781, p=141), bike sharing (bike, n=10886, p=12) and Tennessee’s student teacher achievement ratio (star, n=11598, p=48).
-We split each dataset into a training $(40\%)$ - calibration $(40\%)$ - test $(20\%)$ sets and compute the PI at level $1-\alpha=0.9$ on the test sets.
+We used the original implementation of SLCP and LCP and tuned the kernel widths as described in their respective papers.
+We test the methods on simulated data with heterogeneous output and 3 real-world datasets from UCI \citep{uci_dataset}: bike sharing demand (bike, n=10886, p=12), california house price (cali, n=20640, p=8), and community crime (commu, n=1993, p=128).
+The datasets are divided into three sets, namely the training set $(40\%)$, calibration set $(40\%)$, and the test set $(20\%)$.
+To ensure that the model's error is not constant across all observations, we created a hole in the data by removing all observations from the training set whose output exceeds the 0.7-quantile of the training outputs.
+The PI is computed on the test sets at a level of $1-\alpha=0.9$.